 - President Obama’s 2009 Executive Order also established an interagency task force to review interrogation and transfer policies and issue recommendations on “the practices of transferring individuals to other nations.”
 The interagency task force report was issued in 2009, but continues to be withheld from the public.
 It appears that the U.S. intends to continue to rely on anti-torture diplomatic assurances from recipient countries and post-transfer monitoring of detainee treatment, but those methods were not effective safeguards against torture for Maher Arar, who was tortured in Syria, or Ahmed Agiza and Muhammed al-Zery, who were tortured in Egypt.

-- The Senate Select Intelligence Committee has completed a 6,000 page report that further details the CIA detention and interrogation operations with access to classified sources.
-However, the report itself remains classified.
+The Senate Select Intelligence Committee has completed a 6,000 page report that further details the CIA detention and interrogation operations with access to classified sources.
+In December, 2014, the committee released a redacted 525-page portion of the report, which included its key findings and an executive summary of the full report.
+The rest of the report remains classified.
+(Updated with publication of summary of SSIC report.)